Bonferroni correction: Definition

 This control does not require any assumptions about dependence among the p-values or about how many of the null hypotheses are true.

+Alternative terminology

+The Bonferroni correction is also referred to as the Bonferroni adjustment.

 Extensions

 Generalization

 Rather than testing each hypothesis at the $\alpha/m$ level, the hypotheses may be tested at any other combination of levels that add up to $\alpha$, provided that the level of each test is decided before looking at the data.
 For example, for two hypothesis tests, an overall $\alpha$ of 0.05 could be maintained by conducting one test at 0.04 and the other at 0.01.

 Confidence intervals

 The procedure proposed by Dunn can be used to adjust confidence intervals.
 If one establishes $m$ confidence intervals, and wishes to have an overall confidence level of $1-\alpha$, each individual confidence interval can be adjusted to the level of $1-\frac{\alpha}{m}$.

 Continuous problems

 When searching for a signal in a continuous parameter space there can also be a problem of multiple comparisons, or look-elsewhere effect.
 For example, a physicist might be looking to discover a particle of unknown mass by considering a large range of masses; this was the case during the Nobel Prize winning detection of the Higgs boson.
 In such cases, one can apply a continuous generalization of the Bonferroni correction by employing Bayesian logic to relate the effective number of trials, $m$, to the prior-to-posterior volume ratio.